symfony/recipes/README.rst

 * The package does not depend on ``symfony/symfony``;
 * All text files should end with a newline;
 * All configuration file names under ``config`` should use the underscore notation;
+* No "semantically" empty configuration files are created under ``config/packages``;
-* All files are stored under a directory referenced by the "copy-from-recipe" section of "manifest.json"
+* All files are stored under a directory referenced by the "copy-from-recipe" section of "manifest.json";
 * The Symfony website must be referenced using HTTPs.

 Full Example